 From Kintetsu Yoshino Station there is a ropeway and bus service to the upper part of the mountain during the cherry blossom season.
 Check in advance to confirm the ropeway is in operation.
 When the ropeway is closed, substitute buses operate instead.

 Once you are there, find a spot and enjoy a picnic among the cherry blossoms of kakinoha sushi: bite-sized vinegared rice balls topped with mackerel, salmon, or small sea bream, and wrapped with persimmon leaf.

 This temple is the center of Shugendo, an esoteric religion that originated in the 8th century, and arguably the most important of all the sacred sites on Mt.
 Yoshino .
-The Zao-do Hall, so named for the statues of the deity Zao Gongen it houses, is Japan's second largest wooden structure after the Great Buddha Hall of Nara’s Todaiji Temple .
+The Zao-do Hall is named after the bronze statue of Zao Gongen, a giant statue over 7 meters high, which is the main image of Zao-do.

 Another registered World Heritage site, this shrine is the subject of legend.
-It is dedicated to the aforementioned emperor and tragic figure, Go-Daigo, but archaeologists also believe this where he established his palace in exile.
-And with gorgeous views of the surrounding mountainside, you will soon discover why the notorious 16th-century warlord Toyotomi Hideyoshi held a hanami “blossom-viewing” party here.
+It is dedicated to the aforementioned emperor and tragic figure, Go-Daigo.
+And with gorgeous views of the surrounding mountainside, you will soon discover why the 16th-century warlord Toyotomi Hideyoshi held a hanami “blossom-viewing” party here.

 Together with Mt.
 Yoshino , the ancient capital of Nara is one of the nation's top hundred sites for cherry blossom viewing.
 Todaiji Temple, Kasuga Taisha Shrine and Kofukuji Temple are all concentrated in Nara Park .